Arielle919/ClientTracker/user_stories.md

     <ul>
         <li>A list of clients and client task along with follow-up dates are printed
         categorized by the correct client</li>
+        <li>A snippet of task will show for each client when viewing entire client list</li>
+        <li>Only most recent follow-up date will show when viewing entire client list</li>
+        <li> List of task, and follow-up dates will show its entirety once user does client indiviual lookup</li>
     </ul>
 </h6>